jsburch83/overthewire/bandit/bandit_12to13.md

     ![](images/level12to13.file.data.bin.after.xxd.reverse.jpg)

-4. This gives us some really good information on the file and what to do next.
+4. This gives us some really good information on the file.
 I will attempt to uncompress data2.bin.
     I will move into the tmp file where the data.bin file is located to make it easier to work with commands.
     `cd /tmp/bandit1`
     After reading the gzip help commands I settle on this: